peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 <a href="#documentation" style="text-decoration: none;">&mdash;</a>

 The documentation portal became an important center of mass.
-It was a GitHub wiki, with a roughly even split between post-hoc HOWTO-style guides, and a FAQ of specific questions as they arose.
-There was also a large section of case studies, narratively describing the path of several teams; this was helpful for the many engineers who are most successful following the examples of others.
-But the real benefit of the portal, I think, was sprinkling every observability-related conversation with deep links to answers or more information.
+It was a GitHub wiki, with a roughly even split between narrative HOWTO-style guides, and a FAQ of specific questions as they arose.
+There was also a large section of case studies, describing the observability path of several teams; this was helpful for the many engineers who are most successful following the examples of others.
+But the real benefit of the portal, I think, was being able to sprinkle every observability-related conversation on e.g. Slack with deep links to answers or more information.
 This socializes and reinforces the documentation site as a source of authority, making people more able to help themselves in the future.

 <a name="wire-up" />

 ### <a href="#wire-up">2.
 Wire-up</a>

-Once the code was instrumented and deployed, the next step was to get it plumbed into the Prometheus infrastructure.
-Often, this required deploying that Prometheus infrastructure info a new corner of our infrastructure.
+Once the code was instrumented and deployed, the next step was to get it plumbed into the Prometheus.
+Often, this required deploying Prometheus info a new corner of our infrastructure.
 This was easily the most time-consuming and trickiest technical part of the project, especially at the beginning, when we were still discovering and defining best practices.
 Our heterogeneous services had heterogeneous deployment models, and it took a long while to have good answers for all of them.
 Even once that was mostly done, new teams would invariably require exceptions.
 Over the life of the project, I think we were most often bottlenecked when trying to realize our design or architectural vision against the organic nature of our actual infrastructure.

 <a name="optimization-and-technical-debt">